Table of Contents

 However, can we make a smell that can repel cats but not offend ourselves in the process?
 The answer is yes!
 In fact, many commercial cat repellent sprays are made with natural, standard plant oils that you can obtain easily.
 But homemade cat repellents are equally as effective.

 Homemade Cat Repellent for Indoor Use

 One option for indoor use is to place citrus fruit peels around the places you want to block entry by your cat.
-This method can be effective but it may not look very pleasant to have orange peels on the floor of your house.
-Also, these peels will start decomposing so you will need to renew them every now and then.
+This method can be effective, but it may not look very pleasant to have orange peels on the floor of your house.
+Also, these peels will start decomposing, so you need to renew them now and then.

 A more practical method for indoor use is to make your own cat repellent spray.

-Below are some important things you should keep in mind while you are preparing and using your homemade cat repellent spray:
+Below are some essential things you should keep in mind while you are preparing and using your homemade cat repellent spray:

 - Never Overuse Essential Oils: Please do not overuse the essential oils!
 Never change the 1:3 ratio to increase the oil content under any circumstances.
 You can tip the balance in favor of water.
-As I’ve mentioned before, high and frequent exposure to essential oils is toxic for your cat.
+As I’ve mentioned, high exposure to essential oils is toxic for your cat.

-Aromatic candles can also be an option because they are easily available standard household items.
-Any candle scented with the above-mentioned aromas will work in deterring a cat from a room.
+Aromatic candles can also be an option because they are readily available standard household items.
+Any candle scented with the above-mentioned aromas will deter a cat from a room.

 Homemade Cat Repellent for Outdoor Use

-Plectranthus canina (“The Scaredy Cat Plant”) is an easy option because it is quite simple to look after and does especially well in drier conditions.
+- Plectranthus canina (“The Scaredy Cat Plant”) is an easy option because it is simple to look after and does exceptionally well in drier conditions.
 The effectiveness of this plant in deterring your cat is not one hundred percent.
 You will have to try and see for yourself!

-Rosemary can only grow in warmer weather so it might not be an all-year-round choice.
-Instead of planting it in your garden directly, it may be wiser to plant it in a pot so that you can move it inside when the weather gets colder.
+- Rosemary can only grow in warmer weather, so it might not be an all-year-round choice.
+Instead of planting it in your garden directly, it may be wiser to plant it in a pot so you can move it inside when the weather gets colder.

-Pennyroyal is very advantageous both as cat repellent and as a garden decoration because it is a ground cover flower: it spreads easily and covers up empty patches soil.
+- Pennyroyal is very advantageous both as cat repellent and as a garden decoration because it is a ground cover It spreads easily and covers up empty patches of soil.

-Lavender works to repel insects as well as cats.
+- Lavender works to repel insects as well as cats.
 If you plant a tall version of this plant in a line around your garden, you can be sure that no cat will neither come in nor go out.
 Plus, your garden will smell amazing!

 - Citronella is a mosquito repellent as well as a cat repellent.
 As its name gives it away, it has a strong citrus smell that cats hate.
-This plant prefers drier soil and warmer climates so you may want to pot it like rosemary in order to move it inside.
+This plant prefers drier soil and warmer climates, so you may want to pot it like rosemary to move it inside during the colder months.

-Lemongrass also has a citrus scent but it may be harder to accommodate because it enjoys a very hot climate with little moisture in the soil.
+- Lemongrass also has a citrus scent, but it may be harder to accommodate because it enjoys a very hot climate with little moisture in the soil.
 However, if the weather allows it, it is an effective option and can be used in your cooking!

 Another method is to spray the plants in your garden with cat repellent spray.
 Not too much, of course, or this could damage your plants!
 Alternatively, put any of the below substances in your flowerbed to help keep cats away:

-Using citrus peels in outdoor areas can also be an option.
+- Citrus Peels: Using citrus peels in outdoor areas can also be an option.
 If your cat likes to pee on a particular spot in your garden, you can place a few orange peels on that spot.
-However, you should be renewing them frequently because they will degrade into the soil.
+However, you should renew them frequently because they will degrade into the soil.

-Pipe tobacco and coffee grounds are also known to repel cats.
+- Coffee Grounds: Coffee grounds are also known to repel cats.
 You can sprinkle them around the places you want to protect, just like with the citrus peels.
-I have never tried this method, but it might be a good idea to give it a try since it is quite easy to do.
+I have never tried this method, but it might be a good idea since it is pretty straightforward.

-Apart from utilizing smell, you can try patches of gravel and pine cones because they can annoy cats with their texture.
+- Gravel or Pinecones: Apart from utilizing smell, you can try patches of gravel and pinecones because they can annoy cats with their texture.
 This can be an aesthetically pleasing method too!

 Where Can These Smells Be Used?

-However, there can be a wide variety of places that may need protection from your cat, or your cat may be safer to not enter.
+However, a wide variety of places may need protection from your cat, or your cat may be safer not to enter.

 Here are a few examples: